-If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY-SBI.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY, enter the subtraction on Form 140PY-SBI.

 Depending on your situation, you may either add (line 31) or subtract (line 44) this amount.